Lee Aaron: Career

-After singing in a music production when she was fifteen years old, she was asked to join a local rock group called "Lee Aaron".
+After singing in a music production when she was fifteen years old, she was asked to join a local rock group, which the members including Karen would name "Lee Aaron".
+The members placed random names into a hat and drawn by the young musicians.
 She sang, played alto saxophone and keyboards in this first incarnation of the band, and took on the stage name of Lee Aaron.

 1980s

 Aaron recorded her debut album, The Lee Aaron Project, in 1982 on Freedom Records; it was later reissued on Attic.
 The album featured well-known musicians of the Toronto music scene, including members of Moxy, Rif Raf3 (Q107 Homegrown Vol 4 / Lee Aaron Project band), Santers, and Triumph's Rik Emmett.
 Although the album was available in the UK only as an import, Aaron was invited to appear later that year at the Reading Festival.

 In late 1982, Aaron flew to New York and posed topless for the men's magazine OUI.
 The magazine's March 1983 issue featured Aaron on the cover and in an interview.
 Aaron later concluded that posing for the magazine damaged her musical credibility; she regretted the decision and assigned blame for it to pressure from her manager.

 1984's recording of the album Metal Queen resulted in a multi-album deal with Attic Records.
 During the recording of Metal Queen, guitarist John Albani (ex-Wrabit) joined the band and he and Aaron formed a solid songwriting partnership that lasted eleven years.

 Between 1984 and 1992, Aaron toured extensively through Europe and made appearances in Japan and the United States.
 She released six albums on Attic Records in Canada and international releases in the United Kingdom, Germany, Austria, Switzerland, Benelux, Italy, Scandinavia, Australia and Japan.
-She won three Toronto Music Awards for Best Female Vocalist and ten Juno nominations.
+She won three Toronto Music Awards for Best Female Vocalist and was nominated for Juno awards sixteen times.
+She amassed zero wins.
 Her 1985 album Call Of The Wild featured her well-known rock ballad "Barely Holdin On".

 Her most commercially successful album was Bodyrock, released in 1989.
 The album included several hit songs, including "Whatcha Do to My Body", and was certified double platinum in Canada.